Idaho house where 4 students were killed is being razed. Here’s what happened to other homes linked to notorious killings - KTVZ

 Kohberger has been charged with four counts of first-degree murder, and not guilty pleas have been entered on his behalf.
 Prosecutors have proposed his trial begin in the summer of 2024.

-Thursday’s demolition – taking place during winter break – is expected to start at 7 a.m. and last several days, the University of Idaho said in a news release this month.
+Thursday’s demolition – taking place during winter break – was expected to last several days, the University of Idaho said in a news release this month.
+But it could be finished within a day, Jodi Walker, university spokesperson Jodi Walker told CNN.

 “It is the grim reminder of the heinous act that took place there,” University of Idaho President Scott Green said in a news release.
 “While we appreciate the emotional connection some family members of the victims may have to this house, it is time for its removal and to allow the collective healing of our community to continue.”